Although many are mystified by his mysterious moniker, Mel Carriere is a San Diego mailman who writes about the mail, among other things.

 Tim Truzy from U.S.A. on September 22, 2018:

 I read your article recognizing that the "just cause" action which managers can take at the post office is no better than being in a "work first" state.
 It's atrocious what mail carriers have to endure.

 I have noticed some of my mail carriers delivering at night, and I always wave to them.
 They tend to be very nice people, and my dogs really like our mail carriers.

 This is a very well written article, and although I've never considered becoming a mail carriers, I certainly will refer a friend of mine to this so she can get some insight on what's involved.
 My prayers are with Tyson's family.

-Mel Carriere (author) from San Diego California on September 21, 2018:
+Mel Carriere (author) from Snowbound and down in Northern Colorado on September 21, 2018:

 Thank you AB.
 I really appreciate you dropping in.
 I don't know about LA, but here it is taking 2-3 years to make regular.
 Think about it carefully before you make the leap.
 Sounds like you have a good gig right now.

 Also thank you Mel.
 Your articles are very interesting and i really enjoy them!